snaerth/create-react-component-folder/README.md

 ]
 ```

-So now all you have to do is type **npx crcf componentName** and you will get all your default options when you create a component or multiple components.
+So now all you have to do is type **npx crac componentName** and you will get all your default options when you create a component or multiple components.
 Here below you can see all the options.

 ```sh
 [